Public vs. Private IP Addresses: What’s the Difference?

 Public IP addresses have several defining characteristics:

-• Internet-routable — Routers across the internet know how to forward traffic to and from public IP addresses.
+• Internet-routable.
+Routers across the internet know how to forward traffic to and from public IP addresses.
 They appear in global routing tables maintained by ISPs and backbone providers.

-• Visible to remote servers — Every website, API, and online service you connect to can see your public IP address in the packet headers.
+• Visible to remote servers.
+Every website, API, and online service you connect to can see your public IP address in the packet headers.

-• Assigned by your ISP — You do not choose your public IP.
-Your ISP either assigns one dynamically each time your router connects (dynamic IP) or provides a fixed one under a business or premium plan (static IP).
+• Assigned by your ISP.
+You do not choose your public IP.
+Your ISP either assigns one dynamically each time your router connects (dynamic IP).
+Or provides a fixed one under a business or premium plan (static IP).

 How to Find Your Public IP